pdmosses/msos-in-prolog/docs/index.md

 MSOS thus provides an exceptionally high degree of modularity in language descriptions, removing a shortcoming of the original SOS framework.

-This reository illustrates how MSOS rules for the dynamic semantics of a simple imperative programming language can be written as Prolog clauses.
+This repository illustrates how MSOS rules for the dynamic semantics of a simple imperative programming language can be written as Prolog clauses.
 The language and the rules are from [a paper about MSOS] published in 2004.
 The Prolog clauses correspond closely to the MSOS rules specified in the paper.